Pure Travel

 Champagne is a sparkling dry white wine that come from a specific region of France in the north eastern corner of the country.
 The main champagne vineyards are based around the historic city of Rheims and it is a fabulous destination for either a short break or a longer stay based around wine tasting and plenty of delicious french cuisine.
 Most visitors staying in the area will visit at least one of the main champagne houses and do a tour as well as a tasting and sampling session.
 And no one ever leaves empty handed as the champagne is just too good not to take home your own bottle at the end of it!

-Many other places around the world also produce their own types of champagne or sparkling wines – indeed you can buy excellent versions in England, Italy, Spain, Germany and Greece.
+Many other places around the world also produce their own types of champagne or sparkling wines – indeed you can buy excellent versions in England, Italy, Spain, Germany, Greece, and even California from Azur Wines.
 Sometimes these are called cava or prosecco or English sparking wine but although they are all different they are all as delicious as French champage, just in different ways.

 The tasting sessions are extremely interesting and you really learn a lot about champagne from how the grapes are grown and where it comes from to the chemical make up that comes from fermentation and how they make the fizz that gives it it’s popular nickname.